alialib/alia/docs/README.md

 integrations with asm-dom and Qt, but I have no immediate plans of providing "official" integrations for any external libraries.

-**So at this point, if you're interested in using alia in a real project, it will require some work on your part to hook it up to the libraries you need for user interfaces, rendering, etc.**
+**So at this point, if you're interested in using alia in anything resembling a real project, it will require some work on your part to hook it up to the libraries you need for user interfaces, rendering, etc.** *This release is intended for people who'd like to play around with it, provide feedback, and perhaps try integrating it with their favorite UI/game/physics library.*

 If you're interested in sharing your integrations, I'm more than happy to incorporate them as examples and/or link people to your projects.